 Your Must-Have + Optional Ingredients for the Vegan Arepas

-You can make everything in minutes and you can feed your whole family, with easily adjustable measures.
+You can make everything in minutes, and you can feed your whole family with quickly adjustable measures.

 Make the 5-minute Creamy Vegan Sauce.